Skip to content

 export OTLP_GOOGLE_CLOUD_PROJECT="your-telemetry-project-id"

-• For telemetry in the same project as inference:
+• To send telemetry to the same project as inference:

 Terminal window